Mutation bias: Replication-independent mechanism

 The skew estimates of the male-to-female mutation rate ratio introduce the other important mechanism that highly influences male mutation bias.
 Mutations at CpG sites result in a C-to-T transition.
 These C-to-T nucleotide substitutions occur 10-50 times faster than that at rest sites in DNA sequences, especially likely appeared in the male and female germlines.
 The CpG mutation barely expresses any sex biases because of the independence of replication, and effectively lower the ratio of male-to-female mutation rate.
 Besides, neighbor-dependent mutations can also cause biases in mutation rate, and may have no relevance to DNA replication.
 For example, if mutations originated by the effect of mutagens show weak male mutation bias, such as exposure to the UV light.

-In summary, male mutation bias primarily is due to replication-dependent mutations occurred in the male germline more than in the female germline, but replication-independent mutations also contribute to alleviating the difference.

 GC-AT bias

 A GC-AT bias is a bias with a net effect on GC content.
 For instance, if G and C sites are simply more mutable than A and T sites, other things being equal, this would result in a net downward pressure on GC content.

-Mutation-accumulation studies in yeast have indicated a bias toward AT of roughly 2-fold.
+Mutation-accumulation studies indicate a strong many-fold bias toward AT in mitochondria of D. melanogaster, and a more modest 2-fold bias toward AT in yeast.

 A common idea in the literature of molecular evolution is that codon usage and genome composition reflect the effects of mutation bias, e.g., codon usage has been treated with a mutation-selection-drift model combining mutation biases, selection for translationally preferred codons, and drift.
 To the extent that mutation bias prevails under this model, mutation bias toward GC is responsible for genomes with high GC content, and likewise the opposite bias is responsible for genomes with low GC content.

 Starting in the 1990s, it became clear that GC-biased gene conversion was a major factor—previously unanticipated—in affecting GC content in diploid organisms such as mammals.